 - facilitating country visits

 Sourcing companies often make money through supplier-based commissions, or by earning a percentage of the Buyer’s sales, or as an ongoing fee for their services.
-It is recommended to avoid commission-based models that create a conflict of interest between prominent suppliers and the sourcing agent (however, it may be difficult to know whether such arrangements are not happening “informally” in Vietnam).
+It is recommended to avoid commission-based models that create a conflict of interest between suppliers/manufacturers and the sourcing agent (however, it may be difficult to know whether such arrangements are not happening “informally” in Vietnam).

 Here area list of sourcing companies that specialize in Vietnam: